-She even had a genius way of turning leftovers into a meal the next day with just a few eggs and some grated cheese, creating something new!
-And as always in an omelet.
+She even had a genius way of turning leftovers, from the night before into a meal the next day with just a few eggs and some grated cheese.

 Only this recipe for our mom’s best zucchini omelet is made fresh!

 Loaded with zucchini, onions, and cheese, Mom’s best zucchini omelet is comforting and decadent with its light and moist texture.

 This one literally melts in your mouth with every bite.

 What You Need to Make This Zucchini Omelet!